chanhosuh/resume/resume.md

 - **PhD**, University of California at Davis, mathematics, Dec 2007
 - **MS**, Rutgers, mathematical finance, Jan 2014

-# Employment\
+# Employment
-History
 - **LoanStreet Inc.**\
 2018 - current, *Software engineer for financial technology*
-    - Gather and translate requirements for loan origination and trading business.
+    - Gather and translate requirements for loan trading business into technical specs.
-    - Rebuild Django backend with greater accuracy and scalability as primary objectives.
+    - Complete rebuild of Django backend, using a new data processing flow which ensures greater accuracy and closer adherence to business logic.
 - **MIO Partners** (McKinsey & Co subsidiary)\
   2016 - 2018, *Quant developer for trading*
-    - Designed Python-based portfolio management tools following object-oriented principles.
-Tools are used interactively for analysis and as components in report-generation processes deployed in Docker containers.
+    - Created Python-based portfolio management tools which are used interactively for analysis and as components in report-generation processes deployed in Docker containers.
     - Created and maintained daily trading opportunity charts reviewed by the CEO.
 Data was processed from a variety of sources including emails and databases.